soloproyectos-docs/apache-cordova/install.md

 ## Install GenyMotion (Optional)

 The Android SDK emulator is slow, heavy and buggy.
-That's the reason why I decided to install the GenyMotion emulator. **It is not a free program**.
+That's the reason why I decided to install [GenyMotion](https://www.genymotion.com). **It is not a free program**.
 It requires a monthly subscription payment.
 But for trying purposes you can use a free version.

 1. Install VirtualBox:
   ```bash
   sudo apt-get install virtualbox
   ```

-2. Download and install GenyMotion (free version). **From now on `<genymotion-dir>` refers to the GenyMotion directory**: https://www.genymotion.com/#!/download
+2. Download and install GenyMotion (free version). **From now on `<genymotion-dir>` refers to the GenyMotion directory**:
+https://www.genymotion.com/#!/download

 3. Open GenyMotion (`<genymotion-dir>/genymotion`) and add a virtual device.